A Fine(al) Selection(?)

 (Choreography and concept: Charlie Laban Trier.
 Performer: Charlie Laban Trier.
 Music Mix: Isadora Tomasi)

-- Tamara Alegre med Lydia Östberg Diakité, Nunu Flashdem, Marie Ursin och Célia Lutangu “FIEBRE”
+- Tamara Alegre with Lydia Östberg Diakité, Nunu Flashdem, Marie Ursin and Célia Lutangu “FIEBRE”

 (Concept : Tamara Alegre.
 Choreography: Lydia Östberg Diakité, Marie Ursin, Tamara Alegre.
 Performance: Lydia Östberg Diakité, Nunu Flashdem, Tamara Alegre.
 Scenography and stage assistant: Célia Lutangu.
 Costumes : Giulia Essyad.
 Music: HAJ300 – Katja Lindeberg.
 External eyes: Karina Sarkissova and Giulia Essyad.
 Special thanks to Klara Utke Acs, Benedicte Eggesbø and Ali Abdelkhalek.
 FIEBRE was made possible with the support of Ernst Göhner Stiftung, Fluxum Foundation, Nestlé Art Foundation, SIS and the Swiss Arts Council Pro Helvetia.
 Arsenic – Contemporary Performing Arts Center, Lausanne and DOCH, University of Dance and Circus, Stockholm.
 Production: FUEGO CONTIGO.)